Robert Lee Bullard: Military career

 A native of Alabama, Bullard attended the Agricultural and Mechanical College of Alabama, now Auburn University, and the United States Military Academy (USMA) at West Point, New York, graduated twenty-seventh in a class of thirty-nine in 1885.
-Among his classmates included several officers who would become future general officers, such as Beaumont B. Buck, Joseph E. Kuhn, Henry P. McCain, Robert Michie, George W. Burr, John D. Barrette, John M. Carson Jr., Robert A. Brown, Charles H. Muir, William F. Martin, Daniel B. Devore and Willard A. Holbrook.
+Among his classmates who also became general officers were Beaumont B. Buck, Joseph E. Kuhn, Henry P. McCain, Robert Michie, George W. Burr, John D. Barrette, John M. Carson Jr., Robert A. Brown, Charles H. Muir, William F. Martin, Daniel B. Devore and Willard A. Holbrook.

 He was promoted to first lieutenant in 1892.
 He served in various capacities in the Spanish–American War, and in the Philippines from 1902 to 1904.
 He was made lieutenant colonel in 1906.
 In 1907, he was special investigator for the U.S. provisional government in Cuba, and the following year was superintendent of public instruction there.
 In 1911, he was promoted to colonel.
 He attended the U.S. Army War College from 1911 to 1912.